Albrtito/ObsidianNotes/02 - Atomic/20240501 - 161016 - PRENEX Normal form.md

 ## Method to obtain PRENEX NORMAL FORM (PNF):
 Given a formula A, we derive the PNF with the following steps:
 1. Eliminate connectives different to $\land, \lnot, \lor$
 	+ This is done using the formula 9.
-Implication with respect to disjunction of the [[Logic_Resource_Theorems and Derived Rules Combined.pdf|Theorems and rules]].
+Implication with respect to disjunction of the [Theorems and rules](../00.References/Logic_Resource_Theorems%20and%20Derived%20Rules%20Combined.pdf).
 	The theorem is:

 	Considering: